Analysis | What we learned from the final 2020 fundraising reports

 4. Lighting cash on fire update

-After every election cycle, every party seeks to reflect upon where its resources were well-spent and where it could have been more strategic.
+After every election cycle, each party seeks to reflect upon where its resources were well-spent and where it could have been more strategic.
 But donors are often the opposite of strategic, tossing gobs of money at unwinnable races because they really dislike the incumbent.

 That was the case in 2020 — to a massive extent.